 Teachers constantly monitor and review progress to ensure that children are meeting their targets.
 Information gleaned from these processes, including a range of assessments regularly administered to all children, will identify when children are beginning to make slower progress.

-If additional support is required, the teacher will raise concerns with the SENCo, and together, they will review previous strategies and interventions used, and may collect further information in the form of observations and assessment results.
+If additional support is required, the teacher will raise concerns with the SENDCo, and together, they will review previous strategies and interventions used, and may collect further information in the form of observations and assessment results.

 How will my child’s needs be assessed?